What Are the Grounds for Full Custody of a Child in North Carolina?

 While parents often settle the custody of a child out of court, disagreements on custody arrangements can mean you need to head before a judge.
 Maybe it’s even a case where you’re facing the prospect of one parent getting full custody.

 Once this kind of custody order is in place, it can be difficult and time-consuming to change, so you should understand what getting full custody could mean for your family.
-A good first step is often speaking with a family law attorney with experience in the matter.
+If you have questions about child custody in North Carolina, speaking with an experienced child custody attorney is a good first step.

 Custody of a child consists of physical and legal custody.
-Physical custody is who the child will be with on a day-to-day basis, while legal custody relates to the decision-making ability for the children.
 Both physical and legal custody can be held solely by one parent or shared between them.

 What Is the Difference Between Sole Custody and Joint Custody?